-To be usable in most applications, RAW files must be demosaiced (though many Imatest modules can analyze RAW files directly if needed).
-Demosaicing (sometimes spelled demosaicking) a form of interpolation that fills in the two missing colors for each pixel.
+To be usable in most applications, RAW files must be demosaiced (though many Imatest modules can analyze RAW files directly).
+Demosaicing (sometimes spelled demosaicking) a form of interpolation that fills in the missing colors for each pixel.
 It is the primary function of RAW converter programs (which may be either built into the camera or installed on a separate computer).
 In demosaicing, detail in the missing colors is inferred from detail in other, neighboring colors.
 Algorithms can be very mathematically sophisticated.
-A good example (which may be the basis of Matlab’s gradient-corrected linear interpolation demosaic routine) is HIGH-QUALITY LINEAR INTERPOLATION FOR DEMOSAICING OF BAYER-PATTERNED COLOR IMAGES by Henrique S. Malvar, Li-wei He, and Ross Cutler of Microsoft.
+A good example (which is the basis of Matlab’s gradient-corrected linear interpolation demosaic routine) in High-Quality Linear Interpolation for Demosaicing of Bayer-Patterned Color Images by Henrique S. Malvar, Li-wei He, and Ross Cutler of Microsoft.

-In addition to demosaicing, converting RAW images into standard interchangeable image formats involves
+In addition to demosaicing, converting RAW images into standard interchangeable image formats may include

 - applying a gamma curve, often with an added tonal response curve (which often has a “shoulder”, i.e., a rounded region),

 - white balance and color (matrix) adjustment,